Hydrogen peroxide: Production

-Today, hydrogen peroxide is manufactured almost exclusively by the anthraquinone process, which was originally developed by BASF in 1939.
+Hydrogen peroxide is manufactured almost exclusively by the anthraquinone process, which was originally developed by BASF in 1939.
 It begins with the reduction of an anthraquinone (such as 2-ethylanthraquinone or the 2-amyl derivative) to the corresponding anthrahydroquinone, typically by hydrogenation on a palladium catalyst.
 In the presence of oxygen, the anthrahydroquinone then undergoes autoxidation: the labile hydrogen atoms of the hydroxy groups transfer to the oxygen molecule, to give hydrogen peroxide and regenerating the anthraquinone.
-Most commercial processes achieve oxidation by bubbling compressed air through a solution of the anthrahydroquinone, with the hydrogen peroxide then extracted from the solution and the anthraquinone recycled back for successive cycles of hydrogenation and oxidation.
+Most commercial processes achieve oxidation by passing compressed air through a solution of the anthrahydroquinone, with the hydrogen peroxide then extracted from the solution and the anthraquinone recycled back for successive cycles of hydrogenation and oxidation.

-The net reaction for the anthraquinone-catalyzed process is :
+The net reaction for the anthraquinone-catalyzed process is:

 The economics of the process depend heavily on effective recycling of the extraction solvents, the hydrogenation catalyst and the expensive quinone.

+Historical methods

+Hydrogen peroxide was once prepared industrially by hydrolysis of ammonium persulfate: